-The day is spent mastering the rafts and enjoying easy rapids leading down to our evenings camp at the junction with the Franklin proper.
-A short climb can take us to Donaghys Hill for panoramic views down the Franklin River and across to Frenchmans Cap.
+The first few hours are spent mastering whitewater rafting moves and enjoying easy rapids, leading down to the junction with the Franklin proper.
+We then traverse the first of the Franklin's gorges, Aesthesia Ravine.
+After tackling the Log

-An early start sees us traversing the first of the Franklin's gorges, Aesthesia Ravine.
-After negotiating the Log Jam and Nasty Notch, we rocket through the rapids of Descension Gorge before arriving at the beautiful Irenabyss (Chasm of Peace), our base for the next two nights.
+Jam and Nasty Notch portages, we rocket through the rapids of Descension Gorge before arriving at the beautiful Irenabyss Chasm of Peace, our camp for the night.